Abolfazl74/revChatGPTApiServer/README.md

   "access_token": "<example>"
 }
 ```
-You can limit certain domains' number of requests per day so you need to enter your domains in user_status.json
+You can limit the number of the requests of the certain domains per day so you need to enter your domains in user_status.json

 ```
 {